liacho3680/ADS-Fall2023-Project4-MachineLearningFairness-Group3/doc/project4_desc.md

 Each week, we will give a tutorial in class and having live discussion and brainstorm sessions.
 The instruction team will join team discussions during class and online.

-- week 1 [Nov 10]: Introduction and project description.
+- week 1 : Introduction and project description.
-- week 2 [Nov 17]: Introduction to Machine Learning Fairness; Q&A.
+- week 2 : Introduction to Machine Learning Fairness; Q&A.
-- week 3 [Dec 1]: Discussion of assigned algorithms.
+- week 3 : Discussion of assigned algorithms.

 #### Evaluation criteria